velppa/firebase-custom-auth/README.md

-# Firebase custom authorisation for Service Accounts in Go
+# Firebase custom auth for Service Accounts

-This package implements obtaining authentication token for Service Account that can be used for [Firebase].
+This Go package implements obtaining authentication token for Service Account that can be used for [Firebase].

 ## Installation